Regardless of the career field we choose, we find our way and improve through mistakes.

 What are the most common web design mistakes?

-Here are the most common mistakes people make in web design that can have a negative impact on your business.
+The most common mistakes people make in web design are:

 Consider these mistakes as guiding stones like I have done to reach your destined level of growth.